whyakari/Docker-CaraKernel-Termux/README.md

 ## Some important notes to read:
  - this method was tested on **Ginkgo** using a **PixelOS** Android 13 custom rom.
  - don't ask me if it works for other types of kernels, I don't know.
- - the kernels I tested and were not:
+ - the kernels I tested and not tested:
    - Cryo Kernel `[tested fail]`
    - ElasticsPerf Kernel `[not booted]`
    - Meow Kernel `[tsted fail]`